Why should I study grammar?

 Here are three reasons to study grammar if you want to be a better communicator.

 - Different languages have different structures.
-Using English structures makes it easier for English speakers to understand you.
+Improving your knowledge of and using English structures makes it easier for English speakers to understand you.

 - Grammar provides the framework, knowing basics of what people say helps you understand vocabulary you don’t know.

 - It’s a shortcut – get lots of useful examples when you need them so you can make sense of how the language works.